urbit/examples/gall/echo/readme.md

 This app demonstrates how to enter input from the command line and print it out in the dojo.

-To run, poke the app with any noun:
+To run, start the app [from dojo], and then poke the app with any noun:

+`|start %examples-echo`

 `:examples-echo {insert any noun}`